 picturesque market town with delicious local food and interesting history

-Louth is known to be a foodie's haven with its specialist grocers, and local butchers, Meridian Meats who have won numerous awards.
+Louth is a foodie's haven with its specialist grocers, and local butchers, Meridian Meats who have won numerous awards.
 It is also home to The Cheese Shop, which has gained nationwide recognition, including in The Daily Telegraph, The Guardian, and appeared on The Hairy Bikers' Food Tour of Britain.

 highlight